 Forge Midwest is an annual roleplaying convention based in Madison, WI.
-Approximately 50-60 gamers from Wisconsin and the Midwest attended in 2012, and we’re hoping 2013 will be even bigger.
+Approximately 50-75 gamers from Wisconsin and the Midwest attended in 2012 and 2013, and we’re hoping 2014 will be even bigger.
 Gamers of all type are welcome at Forge Midwest.
 Forge Midwest has been home to board games, card games, and roleplaying games.
 There are no content restrictions on games- both the most cutting edge indie playtests, as well as classics and old school revival games have been played at Forge Midwest.

 Forge Midwest is geared towards adults.
 There is alcohol in the gaming areas, and we do not police for profanity or explicit content.